Active Marker 3D Tracking using C++

 • a JSON file containing the intrinsics calibration of the event-based camera

-• a 3D model file representing the active marker to be tracked, the 3D model must be provided in the OGRE’s format (i.e. .MESH file)
+• a 3D scene file representing the active marker to be tracked and the scene.
+The 3D scene must be provided in the OGRE’s format (i.e. .scene file)

 • also, if you want to start the sample based on the live stream from your camera, you will need to provide a camera setting file that tunes the biases to values wisely chosen for this specific application